lambdaclass/cairo-vm_in_go/README.md

 ##### Relocatable.Add

-Addition between Relocatable values is not supported, so we don't implement it
+Addition between Relocatable values is not supported, so we don't implement it.

 ##### Relocatable.AddFelt